appstract/laravel-opcache/README.md

 composer require appstract/laravel-opcache
 ```

-You can publish the config file with:
+If you need to change config values, you can publish the config file with:

 ```bash
 php artisan vendor:publish --provider="Appstract\Opcache\OpcacheServiceProvider" --tag="config"